Riyas-Noushad/C3-Customer-portal/doc/users.md

 * Click on **SUBMIT** to update the recently made change regarding license management for a particular user.

 ### Reset Password
-In case you want to reset the password for any user, You can do it by using this feature.
+In case you want to reset the password for any user, you can do so by using this portal.
 * click on **Reset Passsword** button in the **Actions** column for the required user.
 * You will get a pop with two options: **Auto-generate Password** & **Custom Password**.
 * Use **Auto-generate Password** in case you want new password to be system generated password.